-We conclude by investigating the response of the threshold policy to highly variable demand patterns.
-The trajectories depicted in Figure \ref{fig: time varying} correspond to a system where $\lambda$ is time-varying and~$\alpha$ was chosen according to \eqref{eq: criteria for setting alpha} for $\lambda_{\max} = 10$.
-We observe that the system copes effectively with drastic and abrupt load variations, as the ones occurring around $t = 0, 20, 30$; in all these cases~$\ell_n$ quickly reaches the new optimal value.
-Also, the small but swift load fluctuations within the interval $[2, 15]$ do not move the threshold away from the optimal value, which remains constant along the entire interval.
-Finally, $\ell_n$ adjusts to the slow load variations within $[33, 45]$, which in this case result in changes of the optimal value.
-Along with the threshold, $m(t) = \max\set{i}{q_n(t, i) > 0}$ and the quadratic error $e(t) = \norm{q_n(t) - q^*(t)}_2$ are plotted; here $q^*(t)$ is computed in terms of $\lambda(t)$ from \eqref{eq: even distribution of the load}.
-We observe that $m(t) = \ceil{\lambda(t)}$ most of the time and $e(t)$ is generally small, with its peak values coinciding with the most drastic changes of $\lambda(t)$; i.e., concentrations of tasks at individual server pools are avoided and the loads are close to balanced most of the time.
+We conclude by studying the response of the learning scheme to highly variable demand patterns.
+In particular, the trajectories depicted in Figure \ref{ch2-fig: time varying} correspond to a system where $\lambda$ is time-varying and $\alpha$ satisfies \eqref{ch2-eq: criteria for setting alpha}.
+The system copes effectively with drastic and abrupt load fluctuations, such as the ones at $t = 0, 20, 30$; in all these cases $\ell_n$ quickly reaches the new optimal value.
+Further, the small but swift load fluctuations in the time interval $[2, 15]$ do not move the threshold away from the optimal value, which remains constant along the entire interval.
+Finally, $\ell_n$ adjusts to the slow oscillations in $[33, 45]$, which result in changes of the optimal value.